 So we can continue to express our dissatisfaction at not being paid equally.
 This isn’t exactly fair but, as behavioural economics shows us, sometimes this inequity aversion with a fixation on fairness can be disadvantageous and leave everyone worse off.

-Sometimes we just need to see what’s possible and many times that is continuing to make a choice to compete, not shy away from competition and negotiating when you can to close the pay gap.
+Sometimes we just need to see what’s possible and many times that is continuing to choose to compete, not shying away from competition.
+And negotiating when you can to close the pay gap.

 Are you an hard bargainer or do you dread negotiating?
 Send us your views or questions.